 SAULTER STREET BREWERY

-This hidden gem opened last summer in Riverside and is quickly growing in popularity.
-Tucked away behind a row of houses on Saulter Street, you’ll find an endearing old barn with a brewery inside.
+This east end brewery opened in 2016 in Riverside and is quickly growing in popularity.
+Tucked away behind a row of houses on Saulter Street, just south of Queen Street East, you’ll find an endearing old barn with a brewery inside.
 Their flagship beer is a a hoppy Czech-style pilsner made with local malts and a generous amount of Saaz hops, a must-have ingredient for any true Czech-style pilsner.
 Their brewhouse is small, only 25 hectolitres in size, and beyond their Riverside Pilsner they also have a rotating selection of small batch beers that can be tried in-house or to take home in your very own growler for only $5.50.

 While there aren’t any formal tours offered, their staff are extremely friendly and knowledgeable and will happily tell you their story.
 Set up shop in their cozy 40-seat tap room that overflows into the brewhouse.
 Snack on complimentary pretzels and peanuts or grab a plate of meat and cheeses that come from the Leslieville Cheese Market.
 If you find yourself on a stroll with your dog and get a thirst for beer, stop by Saulter Street Brewery opened daily 12-9pm and both you and your pooch are welcome.